securing/IOSSecuritySuite/README.md

 There are 3 ways you can start using IOSSecuritySuite

 ### Add source
-Add *IOSSecuritySuite.swift* to your project
+Add `IOSSecuritySuite/*.swift` files to your project

 ### Setup with CocoaPods
 `pod 'IOSSecuritySuite'`

 ### Setup with Carthage
-Coming soon
+`github "securing/IOSSecuritySuite"`

 ## How to use